-Our proforma net tangible book value as of March 31, 2021 was \$114.5 million, or \$3.13 per share, based on the total number of shares of our common stock outstanding as of March 31, 2021.
-Proforma net tangible book value, before the issuance and sale of shares in this offering, gives effect to the automatic conversion of all of our outstanding convertible preferred stock outstanding as of March 31, 2021 into an aggregate of 26,234,654 shares of common stock immediately prior to the closing of this offering.
+Our pro forma net tangible book value as of March 31, 2021 was \$114.5 million, or \$3.13 per share, based on the total number of shares of our common stock outstanding as of March 31, 2021.
+Pro forma net tangible book value, before the issuance and sale of shares in this offering, gives effect to the automatic conversion of all of our outstanding convertible preferred stock outstanding as of March 31, 2021 into an aggregate of 26,234,654 shares of common stock immediately prior to the closing of this offering.

-After giving effect to our sale of 19,000,000 shares of common stock in this offering at an initial public offering price of \$16.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been approximately \$393.4 million, or \$7.08 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$3.95 per share to existing stockholders and an immediate dilution of \$8.92 per share to investors participating in this offering.
-Dilution per share to new investors participating in this offering is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
+After giving effect to our sale of 17,000,000 shares of common stock in this offering at an assumed initial public offering price \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been approximately \$347.8 million, or \$6.50 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$3.36 per share to existing stockholders and an immediate dilution of \$8.50 per share to investors participating in this offering.
+Dilution per share to new investors participating in this offering is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.